IvaninIvanov/Server-Side-Coursework/README.md

 ## A note on security (the lack of it)
 We have not looked at authentication and authorization yet, so this service is completely open to everyone and therefore clearly impractical in the real world — however — it exercises the server-side material we have been looking at in the last 6 weeks.

-# Finally
-We hope you enjoy this test - we've tried to keep it challenging-enough to cause you some head-scratching, but small-enough to be easily finishable within the time available.

-Good luck!